 These teeth, often known as "eye teeth," play a pivotal role in shaping your bite and facilitating essential functions.
 Issues with your cuspid teeth can impact both your ability to eat and speak clearly.
 While you can explore dental anatomy on our website, only a dentist like Dr. Ericson Viola can diagnose and address dental concerns.
 If you suspect any problems with your cuspid teeth, don't hesitate to schedule a consultation.

 Cuspids are present in both the upper and lower jaws, situated between your flat incisors at the front and the compact premolars at the rear.
 For a simpler identification method, stand before a mirror and smile – a cuspid is the third tooth from the center, either to the left or right.
 Typically, these teeth are the last to emerge, usually around ages 11 or 12, playing a crucial role in maintaining proper tooth alignment during your growth.

 You might notice the pointed appearance of your canines, reminiscent of fangs.
 Just like our animal counterparts, these sharp teeth are used for tearing food during consumption.
 They are exceptionally robust, featuring longer roots than any other human teeth, making them well-suited for their task.

 Given the significant role cuspids play in tooth spacing and your ability to bite and chew effectively, any issues during their development can be quite serious.
 Regrettably, cuspids are the second most likely type of tooth, after wisdom teeth, to become impacted – obstructed from erupting properly.
 Depending on the degree of impaction, Dr. Ericson Viola may recommend:

-If after assessing all dental treatment options Dr. Ericson Viola decides your cuspid must be extracted, he or she will likely also recommend treatment to shift the remaining teeth to fill the void.
+If extraction becomes necessary, Dr. Ericson Viola will likely recommend treatments to adjust the surrounding teeth to fill the void.